9dots/9dots.io-pages/OIx6rcp.md

 1. Students build a tower that is ~ 22 inches tall and capable of holding the weights.

-2. If they are succesful at this they can try to build a tower that is ~ 33 inches tall.
+2. If they are succesful at this they should try to build a tower that is ~ 33 inches tall.

 ## Evaluate